-Before you buy a brand new TV or PC monitor, it’s important that you properly assess what you’re going to be predominately using it for.
+Before you buy a brand new TV, it’s important that you properly assess what you’re going to be predominately using it for.
 If you’re mostly going to be using this brand new screen to game, your needs will be a little different than if you’re just buying one to watch TV or movies with.

-Here’s what you need to consider before picking up a new gaming TV or monitor, along with a few suggestions.
+Here’s what you need to consider before picking up a new gaming TV, along with a few suggestions.

 This article has been updated since its original publication.